 Write the following numbers using digits:

-Eight million, seven hundred and eighty four thousand, three hundred and twenty one.
+Six million, one hundred and seventy four thousand, eight hundred and twenty nine.

-Four million, eight hundred and three thousand, two hundred and seventeen.
+Three million, five hundred and eighty eight thousand, one hundred and thirteen.

 How did you use this starter?
 Can you suggest